 The university offers financial assistance to special needs students who regularly attend classes in light of the same conditions mentioned earlier.
 The university may withdraw these grants in certain conditions.

 How can I get a car permit to enter the campus?

 No student may enter the university campus by his/her car unless s/he gets a special permit from the Security office in the Main Building.
 In such a case, a student should fill in a form and present the required documents: University ID, Car ownership document, driver's license.
-A girl who applies to get the permit for the fist time should be accompanied with her father or guardian.
+A female who applies to get the permit for the fist time should be accompanied by her father or guardian.

 Permits for leaving the campus?
 How can I get one?

 A permit is a card that enables a female student to leave the campus accompanied with her friend.
 She can leave with a friend or in a taxi.
 She needs to fill in a form in the presence of her father or guardian.
 The documents required are: University ID for the student and her friend, copy of the driver's license and car ownership document.

 Married students may benefit from the services of the University Child Nursery.
 The nursery accepts children from the age of two months up to less that five years.
 The nursery is managed by specialized female teachers.

 - Visit the offices of the Deanship of Students' Affairs in the Students' Center to seek any help they may need,